tensorc/ChasterSharp/README.md

 //There is potential pagination here, but you get the idea var keyholderLocks = await chasterClient.SearchLockedUsersAsync(searchDto);

-if (keyholderLocks is null)
+if (keyholderLocks.Value is null)
     return;

-foreach (var keyholdeLock in keyholderLocks.Locks)
+foreach (var keyholdeLock in keyholderLocks.Value.Locks) {
-{
     string? pilloryExtensionId = keyholdeLock.Extensions.
         FirstOrDefault(x => x.GetExtensionSlug() == ExtensionSlug.Pillory)?.Id;